silviachen46/SCTA/README.md

-# SCTA: An Agentic Framework for Stable and Interpretable Target Gene Discovery from scRNA-seq
+# SCTA: An Agentic Framework for Stable and Interpretable Target Gene Discovery from Single-Cell RNA Sequencing

 ## Overview
 This repository contains the source code for the paper: